Alwurts/create-simple-ai/TESTING.md

 1. **Basic Functionality**
    - Create a project with default options
-   - Create a project with each database type (postgres, mysql, sqlite)
+   - Create a project with each database type (postgres, sqlite)
    - Verify all files are generated correctly

 2. **Configuration Options**